hampusramstrom/gym-threat-defense/README.md

 env.render('rgb_array')
 ```

-Otherwise, if you want an ASCII representation to stdout, pass in ```'human'```.
+Otherwise, for an ASCII representation to stdout, pass in ```'human'```.

 ```python
 env.render('human')
 ```

-Example of the printing, where we can see that the agent took the block and
-disconnect action and that the attacker has taken over 5 nodes, represented by
+Example of the printing, where we can see that the agent took the block and disconnect action.
+The attacker has enabled five attributes, i.e. nodes, represented by
-ones, and turned off nodes by zero.
-A node with parentheses is a leaf node, aka
+ones, where the non-enabled attributes are represented by zeros.
+A node with parentheses is a leaf node, also known as
 an entrypoint, a square bracket is a normal non-leaf node and a double
 bracketed node is a critical node.